Soumya-Pullamgaru/gdm-prediction/README.md

 # gdm-prediction
-Gestational Diabetes Prediction using Stacked Ensemble ML The dataset used in this project is sourced from Kaggle.
+Gestational Diabetes Prediction using Stacked Ensemble ML.

+The dataset used in this project is sourced from Kaggle.
 📥 Download here: [Gestational Diabetes Dataset](https://www.kaggle.com/datasets/sumathisanthosh/gestational-diabetes-mellitus-gdm-data-set)